Description

 For challenges that require repeated interactions,

-The browser Network panel (accessible via F12 or right-click → Inspect) is one of the most powerful tools in web security research.
-It captures all HTTP/HTTPS traffic between the browser and server, including request headers, cookies, request bodies, response status codes, response headers, and full response bodies - even for requests that completed instantly.
+The browser Network panel (accessible via F12 or right-click then Inspect) is one of the most powerful tools in web security research.
+It captures all HTTP/HTTPS traffic between the browser and server, including request headers, cookies, request bodies, response status codes, response headers, and full response bodies, even for requests that completed instantly.

 Clicking on any entry in the Network panel reveals a detail view with tabs for Headers, Payload, Preview, Response, Timing, and (for WebSocket connections) Messages.
 The Response tab shows the raw server response, making it possible to recover flag strings from dynamically generated content that was only briefly visible in the UI.